Metropolitan Park (Queens)

-Metropolitan Park is a proposed park and entertainment complex in the New York City borough of Queens.
-The proposed site is located at the parking lots adjacent to Citi Field, the home of the New York Mets of Major League Baseball (MLB).
+Metropolitan Park is a casino, park and entertainment complex currently under construction in the New York City borough of Queens.
+The site is located at the northern end of Flushing Meadows–Corona Park in the parking lots adjacent to Citi Field, the home of the New York Mets of Major League Baseball (MLB).
 The project is being undertaken by Queens Future, LLC, a joint venture between Mets owner Steve Cohen and Hard Rock Entertainment.

 History

+Initial plans

 In October 2013, the New York City Council approved a plan to build a mall and entertainment center called Willets West in the Citi Field parking lot where Shea Stadium stood, as part of an effort by the city to redevelop the nearby neighborhood of Willets Point.
-However, in 2015, the Appellate Division of the New York State Supreme Court ruled that the site, considered parkland, could not be used for commercial development without permission from the New York state government.
+However, in 2015, the Appellate Division of the New York Supreme Court ruled that the site, considered parkland, could not be used for commercial development without permission from the New York state government.

-In 2022, Mets owner Steve Cohen began pushing to build a casino in the parking lot, which was supported by New York City mayor Eric Adams, but still needs final approval from the New York state government.
-In November 2023, Cohen unveiled a proposal to build an $8 billion, 50-acre casino and entertainment complex in the parking lot, called Metropolitan Park, which would include a Hard Rock Hotel and Casino, restaurants, bars, and a live music venue as well as public park space, community athletic fields, and playgrounds.
+New York state officials announced in April 2022 that they would issue three casino licenses in Downstate New York.
+Following this announcement, in 2022, Mets owner Steve Cohen began pushing to build a casino in the parking lot, which was supported by New York City mayor Eric Adams, but still needed final approval from the New York state government.
+In November 2023, Cohen unveiled a proposal to build an $8 billion, 50-acre casino and entertainment complex in the parking lot, called Metropolitan Park, which would include a Hard Rock Hotel and Casino.
+The hotel would become the largest hotel in New York City and amongst the largest hotels in the world if built.
+The complex would also include cultural amenities, convention space, a music venue, restaurants, shopping, an indoor pool and a new park.